software-students-spring2025/5-final-team-ez-squad-5-0/README.md

 ### Real-time Updates
 The application uses Socket.IO to provide real-time updates for communication analytics.

-## 🐞 Troubleshooting

-### Container Communication Issues

-If containers cannot communicate:
-1. Check network settings in `docker-compose.yml`
-2. Ensure all containers are on the same network (`app-network`)
-3. Verify service names match the hostnames used in configuration

-### Database Connection Issues

-If the application cannot connect to the database:
-1. Make sure MongoDB is running
-2. Check the MongoDB connection string
-3. Verify database initialization completed successfully

-### Email Notification Issues

-If email notifications are not working:
-1. Make sure email credentials are correct
-2. For Gmail, use an App Password instead of regular password
-3. Check SMTP server settings and port

-## 📱 API Documentation

-The API endpoints are organized into several categories:

-- `/api/auth/*` - Authentication and user management
-- `/api/messages/*` - Message sending and retrieval
-- `/api/calendar/*` - Calendar event management
-- `/api/ai/*` - AI insights and analytics

-For detailed API documentation, refer to the API documentation in the project wiki.

 ## 🧪 Testing

 To run tests for the various containers: